 Santiam River, South

 Like the North Santiam, the South Santiam is most often fished for summer steelhead, spring chinook and trout, with an early fall coho salmon fishery.
-From the forks near the town of Jefferson, salmon and steelhead swim up the South Santiam past Lebanon and Sweet Home to the dam below Foster Reservoir.
+From the forks near the town of Jefferson, salmon and steelhead swim up the South Santiam past Lebanon and Sweet Home to the dam below Foster Reservoir in Linn County.
 Hatchery summer steelhead are available year-round, with best catches starting about April and continuing through October.
 Peak catches are usually in June and July.
 Spring chinook salmon are present from April through the fall spawning period, but the fishing season for them closes Aug.
 15. Best catches are often in May and June.
 Coho salmon are usually caught from mid-September into October.
 Fin-clipped rainbow trout drop down from Foster Reservoir and may be kept, but wild trout must be released.
 Some seasonal trout stocking occurs in the upper watershed, such as Quartzville Creek above Green Peter Reservoir.
 There are some smallmouth bass in the lower four miles of the South Fork (below Thomas Creek) and in the mainstem Santiam River.

 Willamette River (McKenzie River to Oregon City)